-The indenture will further require that we furnish to the trustee (as defined herein) all notices of meetings of the holders of notes and other reports and communications that are generally made available to holders of the notes.
+The indenture further requires that we furnish to the trustee (as defined herein) all notices of meetings of the holders of notes and other reports and communications that are generally made available to holders of the notes.
 At our request, the trustee will be required under the indenture to mail these notices, reports and communications received by it from us to all record holders of the notes promptly upon receipt.
 See "Description of the Notes."

-We intend to apply to have the notes listed and quoted on the SGX-ST. We will be required to comply with any undertakings given by us from time to time to the SGX-ST in connection with the notes, and to furnish to them all such information as the rules of the SGX-ST may require in connection with the listing of the notes.
+The Original Notes are listed on the SGX-ST and we intend to apply to have the notes offered hereby listed and quoted on the SGX-ST. We will be required to comply with any undertakings given by us from time to time to the SGX-ST in connection with the notes, and to furnish to them all such information as the rules of the SGX-ST may require in connection with the listing of the notes.